Metal Stamping Excellence.

 Ajax provides a full range of metal stamping capabilities.
 From tooling to logistics and everything in between, Ajax delivers metal stamping excellence.

-Ajax is an ISO 9001:2015 manufacturer producing tight-tolerance stamped metal parts for OEMs and their suppliers in the climate control, transportation, architecture, power generation, medical, engineered products, and consumer goods industries.
+Ajax produces tight-tolerance stamped metal parts for OEMs and their suppliers in the climate control, transportation, architecture, power generation, medical, engineered products, and consumer goods industries.

 If you’re an OEM or OEM supplier, let’s start a conversation.
 We’re good listeners.
 Help us understand what you’re looking for, and we’ll craft a spot-on solution.